Manuel-GG-89/serverless-cqrs-es-core/README.md

 note: The first sketches and proofs of concepts were developed in Typescript/Python...
-      ...now rewriting same things in Rust (just the functions)
+      ...now rewriting same things in Rust (just the functions) note 2: Front-end servers are cont consider on this project yet..
+(But some serverless Node like framework hosted on Cloudflare will be considered in the future.

 Objetive:
   - To achive the most simple and lowcost way to mount a Serverless, Event Driven, Event Sourced CQRS core service on AWS